 Tell us about your most recent flight.

 Cathay Pacific HKG-SIN-HKG – a flight I’ve generally done about 2-4 times a month for the past two years.
 About as straightforward as it gets.

 Be nice to flight attendants and, if you have any kind of food restriction, come prepared to be let down by the airline – even if you’ve ordered ahead.
 Oddly enough, I’d say nearly half of the time I see people get irritated, it’s because they want to be accommodated for something custom, usually their own dietary restrictions, and the logistics required to do so don’t always allow it to happen.

 Which loyalty programs do you belong to and what are your tier levels?

 Marco Polo Club Diamond (which I use for all oneworld travel); Skypass (Korean Air); KrisFlyer (Singapore Airlines); Royal Orchid (Thai Airways); Rapid Rewards (Southwest Airlines) among others.
 I also belong to a slew of about eight hotel brands but I find it’s more difficult to be loyal to hotels.

 How important are loyalty programs when it comes to making travel decisions?

-I would like to say I’m agnostic to such things…, but they really do mean a lot.
-A good loyalty program, coupled with good customer service, makes a traveller feel warm and fuzzy, even for the smallest gestures like a bottle of water and the staff remembering me from previous flights to the more robust services and add-ons that come with status.
+I would like to say I’m agnostic to such things…but they really do mean a lot.
+A good loyalty program, coupled with good customer service, makes a traveller feel warm and fuzzy, even for the smallest gestures like a bottle of water or the staff remembering me from previous flights, through to the more robust services and add-ons that come with status.